 There are many things to consider when choosing a ghostwriter to assist you.

-- Budget: One of the most important considerations is your budget, which will likely determine the level of expertise you can expect.
+- Budget: How big a fee you can pay will likely determine the level of expertise you can expect.
 If you're new to the ghostwriting game, you may want to read more about what you can expect to pay for editorial freelancers.

-- Experience and Credentials: You will also want to consider the work a writer has previously done.
+- Credentials: You will also want to consider the work a writer has previously done.
 Ideally, you want someone who has worked on similar projects, which should make your project go more smoothly.
-Request resumes and writing samples from writers, so you can see their credentials and the work they've produced.
-Also, be sure to ask for several referenc—and contact them.
+Request résumés and writing samples from writers, so you can see their credentials and the work they've produced.
+Also, be sure to ask for several references—and contact them.

-- Interview: Once you’ve got a short list based on skills and experience, spend some time talking with the writers to get a sense of who they are and if you'll be compatible.
+- Interview: Once you’ve got a short list based on skills and experience, spend some time talking with the writes to get a sense of who she is, how she works, and if you'll be compatible.
 After all, you’ll be spending a lot of time with this person, and you may be sharing intimate details about yourself.

 The Ghostwriter-Client Relationship